Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 21.21.27 UTC
+- WIB: Minggu, 9 Februari 2025 22.23.53 UTC
-- WITA: Minggu, 9 Februari 2025 22.21.27 UTC
+- WITA: Minggu, 9 Februari 2025 23.23.53 UTC
-- WIT: Minggu, 9 Februari 2025 23.21.27 UTC
+- WIT: Senin, 10 Februari 2025 00.23.53 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: motivational
+Kategori: friendship